oszuidwest/rpi-audio-encoder/README.md

 # rpi-encoder
 Can we replace our bulky rackmount audio encoder with a Raspberry Pi?
 This project tries to explore that.

-⚠️ Highly experimental.
-Don't prod this now.
-Maybe ever. ⚠️
+⚠️ This is somewhat experimental.
+Don't prod this now. ⚠️

 # How to prepare the Rapsberry Pi
 - Install Raspberry Pi OS Lite 11 (bullseye) 32-bit